oemof/tespy/paper.md

 equations implicitly parameters and results are generally interchangeable offering high flexibility in the user specifications.
-The system of equations is numerically solved with an inbuilt solver applying the multi-dimensional Newton-Raphson method to determine the mass flow, pressure, enthalpy and fluid composition of every connection.
+The system of equations is numerically solved with an inbuilt solver applying the multi-dimensional Newton-Raphson method to determine the mass flow $\dot{m}$, pressure $p$, enthalpy $h$ and fluid composition (defined by mass fraction $x$ of each fluid) of every connection.
 This way, it is possible to solve for both thermal as well as hydraulic state of the plant.

 To achieve this, TESPy implements balance equations (based on standard literature, for example [@Baehr; @Epple]) for every component regarding